ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/slide.md

 ### slidePageChanged(v2.1.0)

   - **Arguments**: `page` object
-    - `{ number } x`: The x value of the page to be displayed
+    - `{ number } x`: The x value of the current page
-    - `{ number } y`: The y value of the page to be displayed
+    - `{ number } y`: The y value of the current page
-    - `{ number } pageX`: The index value of the horizontal page to be displayed, the subscript starts from 0
+    - `{ number } pageX`: The index value of the horizontal page, the subscript starts from 0
-    - `{ number } pageY`: The index value of the vertical page to be displayed, the subscript starts from 0
+    - `{ number } pageY`: The index value of the vertical page, the subscript starts from 0

   - **Trigger timing**: When slide page has changed